-Peacefully located in suburban Adelaide, the centre is a 20 room facility that will accept guests from November 25, 2017 and will be staffed 24 hours, every day of the year.
+Peacefully located in suburban Adelaide, the centre is a 20 room facility that is staffed 24 hours, every day of the year.
 The Vinnies Women's Crisis Centre is a unique model in crisis intervention.
-An innovative accommodation/services combination, it will ensure women have support, safety and peace of mind for sound decision making within a calm, child friendly environment.
+An innovative accommodation/services combination, it ensures women have support, safety and peace of mind for sound decision making within a calm, child friendly environment.

 Guests must be referred by government and agency channels, which include the domestic violence help line and the South Australian Police.
 The Vinnies Women's Crisis Centre is unable to accept private bookings.

 Additional funds are needed for initial fit-out of rooms and on going operation.
 To find out more or enquire about corporate partnerships or sponsorship of a room please contact the Society on (08) 8112 8700.

 The Vinnies Women's Crisis Centre accepts referrals through existing government and crisis agencies.
 Women, children and pets are welcome.

 What is provided at the Vinnies Women's Crisis Centre?

 Staff are trained community workers and compassionate to the emotional and practical needs of women experiencing crisis.